-Continued from previous page 018 08/08 Acquisition Firmware revision 3.0c: Add new output format to match format available from firmware < 3.0.
-DDb,e now uploads data in this new format. - If StartLater>90 days in future, does StartNow. • Manufacturing change: for plastic housing, 2 phillips-head screws at connector end cap end and 1 at sensor end cap end are replaced with hex screws.
-9/64" allen wrench shipped with instrument.
-019 01/09 Update for SeatermV2 terminal program.
-Add information about compatibility with Vista.
-Correction: Add PTempA0, PTempA1, PTempA2 to calibration coefficient commands.
-020 12/09 • Acquisition Firmware 3.0f: changed #iiOutputFormat=3 so that it does not send ii (ID) in response to polled sampling command, providing compatibility with firmware < 3.0.
-This makes the current firmware fully compatible with systems set up for firmware < 3.0.
-Add information to description for serial line sync mode when transmitting real-time: can only have 1 MicroCAT on line, or replies collide. • Change Seasoft-Win32 to Seasoft V2, update file name to SeasoftV2_date.exe.
-SBE Data Processing 7.20a: Add information about .xmlcon file.
-Add CE mark.
-Update SBE address.
-Update anti-foul label in Appendix with new Container Handling requirement and new address.
-021 07/10 Acquisition Firmware 3.0h: Fixed bug related to StartDateTime= .
-Previously, when StartLater was sent, register ignored month in StartDateTime , and started at the next day and time corresponding to the day and time (example: if it is July 1 and you set it to start on August 15, it ignored the August part of the date, and started on July 15).
+Continued from previous page 012 01/10 • Acquisition Firmware 3.0f: changed #iiOutputFormat=3 so that it does not send ii (ID) in response to polled sampling command, providing compatibility with firmware < 3.0.
+This makes the current firmware fully compatible with systems set up for firmware < 3.0. • Add information to description for serial line sync mode when transmitting real-time: can only have 1 MicroCAT on line, or replies collide. • Change Seasoft-Win32 to Seasoft V2, update file name to SeasoftV2_date.exe.
+SBE Data Processing 7.20a: Add information about .xmlcon file. • Add CE mark.
+Update SBE address. • Update anti-foul label in Appendix with new Container Handling requirement and new address.
+013 07/10 • Acquisition Firmware 3.0h: Fixed bug related to StartDateTime=.
+Previously, when StartLater was sent, register ignored month in StartDateTime, and started at the next day and time corresponding to the day and time (example: if it is July 1 and you set it to start on August 15, it ignored the August part of the date, and started on July 15).
 Documentation said could be started 90 days out, but this actually limited it to 30 days out.
 Now, it provides a message saying it will start logging in 5 seconds if the start date is more than 30 days out.
 Add 60053 spares kit for plastic housing.
-022 10/10 • Update for changes to SeatermV2 version 1.1 (upload now converts .xml file to .hex and .xmlcon files, which are used in Data Conversion to convert to .cnv file for further processing).
-Remove references to Druck pressure sensors (pressure sensors can be supplied by other 022 02/11 manufacturers).
-023 03/11 • SeatermV2 1.1b changes: - Update upload procedure, Seaterm232 now automatically starts SBE Data Processing after upload. - Update SeatermV2 Instruments list screen capture.
-1 Add information about compatibility with Windows 7.
+014 10/10 • Update for changes to SeatermV2 version 1.1 (upload now converts .xml file to .hex and .xmlcon files, which are used in Data Conversion to convert to .cnv file for further processing). • Remove references to Druck pressure sensors (pressure sensors can be supplied by other manufacturers).
+015 03/11 SeatermV2 1.1b changes: - Update upload procedure, Seaterm232 now automatically starts SBE Data Processing after upload. - Update SeatermV2 Instruments list screen capture.
+Add information about compatibility with Windows 7.